-- =(E4-D4)>=20 if the difference between the two dates is greater than or equal to 20
+E4-D4)>=20 if the difference between the two dates is greater than or equal to 20

 Important: You have to use the stop-if-true checkbox for rule1 and rule2.

 How to highlight overlapping dates in Excel

 Sometimes you need to highlight cells where dates overlap.
-In the example, you can use conditional formatting formulas and apply the SUMPRODUCT function.
+You can use conditional formatting formulas and apply the SUMPRODUCT function in the example.
 What are overlapping dates?
 We are talking about overlapping dates if these two conditions are true:

-- Start date less than equal on other end dates in the column.
+- The start date is less than equal to the other end dates in the column.

 - The end date is greater than or equal to at least one other start date.

 Create a new column to check the conditions.
 Apply the formula to cell F4 them copy the formula down.

 Now create a conditional formatting rule.
-First, select the cells that you want to format, in this case, range C4:F8.
+First, select the cells you want to format, in this case, range C4:F8.
 Then use the rule below to highlight overlapping dates.

 So, click OK to apply the rule.
 If the result is TRUE, the given row cells in the selection will be highlighted.

 Finally, take a closer look at the advanced conditional formatting rules:

 - If you work with multiple rules, you should know how the conditional formatting rule hierarchy works.

 - The Stop if True tool helps you to manage overlaps between rules.

-- Color ranking helps you to identify the maximum value in a range and highlight them.
+- Color ranking helps you identify the maximum value in a range and highlight them.

 - Learn how to use Multiple Conditions and Formulas.

 Use formulas wisely!
 We can highlight all the key information that fits the criteria.
 Knowing and applying conditional formatting rules decrease the time spent on data analysis.
 Therefore, we can be a lot more productive.
 We can effectively support company decisions by recognizing the patterns (whether positive or negative).
 Look at the in-depth article called ‘How to create an Excel Dashboard‘ regarding conditional formatting on our blog.